Menu

 The University of Toledo

 Please describe any special interest that may be helpful in matching you and your mentee (i.e. hobbies, special skills, service, or volunteer organizations).
-I have a background in art and music; I collect vinyl records and old comic books; I am a Navy veteran.

 Daniela Solomon

-Research and Engagement Librarian
+Research & Engagement Librarian

 Case Western Reserve University